MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/openid-connect.md

 Microsoft 365 offers benefits of using it as a file repository for an institution while keeping Moodle's data structure simple.
 The Microsoft 365 repository plugin provides the following services:

-* The teachers can store the course files in OneDrive.
-Each course has its own folder created in OneDrive, which allows teachers to add files either from the course files area of OneDrive or from their own personal space.
+* The faculty can store the course files in OneDrive.
+Each course has its own folder created in OneDrive, which allows user to add files either from the course files area of OneDrive or from their own personal space.
 * Users can choose to add the file to Moodle as a copy or create a link to the file.
 The linked file is displayed in a new window or is embedded in the page.
 * Users can upload files to OneDrive or SharePoint using the Moodle file picker.

 :::image type="content" source="../../assets/images/MoodleInstructions/microsoft 365 repository.png" alt-text="ms.365 repository":::

 ## Teams meetings

-Teams meetings can be created using the Atto editor in calendar, assignments, forum posts, or wherever Atto editor is available.
-After the plugin is installed, teachers and students can create an audio or video meeting from Moodle.
-It require Microsoft 365 account and Moodle permissions to create meetings.
+Teams meetings can be created in the calendar, assignments, forum posts, or wherever Atto editor is available.
+After the plugin is installed, faculty and students can create an audio or video meeting using Moodle which requires Microsoft 365 account and Moodle permissions.

 >[!NOTE]
 >Teams meetings don't appear on Outlook or Teams calenders, however, individual student names can be added to the invite for the same.